Bills Digest No. 18, 2024-25

 (1) Real estate services

 The Bill introduces 2 designated real estate services in proposed subsection 6(5A) (item 2 of Schedule 3).
 The first includes services involving brokering the sale, purchase, or transfer of real estate on behalf of another person.
-This is intended to capture typical seller’s and buyer’s agent services, for example (item 1 of Table 5).
-The second group of services includes the selling or transferring of real estate not brokered by an independent real estate agent, intended to capture property developers or other businesses that sell house and land packages, for example (item 2 of Table 5).
-The definition of ‘real estate’ is proposed to be added to section 5 (item 1 of Schedule 3).
+This is intended to capture typical seller’s and buyer’s agent services.
+The second group of services includes the selling or transferring of real estate not brokered by an independent real estate agent, intended to capture property developers or other businesses that sell house and land packages (EM p.
+73).
+The definition of real estate is proposed to be added to section 5 (item 1 of Schedule 3).

 (2) Dealers in precious metals and stones